therealzaini/basic-deep-learning/docs/source/installation.rst

 ==================

 Make sure you have Python 3.8+ installed.
+You might also need ``matplotlib 3.10.5+`` for visualizations.

 Installation Methods
 --------------------